patrick012016/CollegeQuizMobileApp/README.md

 ## Architecture & App flow

-The application flow is broken down into modular, purpose-driven Activities:
+The application flow is broken down into modular, core activities:

-1. **`StartActivity`**: Displays a full-screen entry animation (Splash Screen) that transitions after a 3-second delay.
+1. **`StartActivity`**: Displays a splash screen while the app initializes.
 2. **`MainActivity`**: Manages user authorization.
-It utilizes `MotionLayout` for UI state transitions during network calls and handles invalid credentials gracefully.
+It utilizes `MotionLayout` for UI state transitions during network calls and handles invalid credentials.
 3. **`MenuActivity`**: The main hub post-login.
 It hosts the `BottomNavigationView` to swap out main application fragments and manages the logout sequence.
 4. **`LobbyActivity`**: Connects to the specific quiz room using a JWT-secured OkHttp request, then spins up the SignalR hub connection.
 It maintains a live countdown until the host starts the game.
 5. **`Quiz_Activity`**: The core gameplay engine.
 It listens to websocket events and dynamically injects the appropriate UI Fragments (e.g., `FourAnswersFragment`, `TrueFalseFragment`, `SliderFragment`) into its frame layouts depending on the `QuizDto` payload.
-6. **`ResultActivity`**: Displayed between questions or at the end of the quiz.
-It iterates through an array of `ResultDto` objects to dynamically inflate and render scorecards, highlighting point gains and current streaks.
+6. **`ResultActivity`**: Shows scorecards with point gains and streaks between questions or at the end of the quiz, using `ResultDto` data.

 ## Prerequisites & Setup